Helen Andelin

-The year 1920 saw the birth of Dr. Herbert and Mrs. Anna May Berry's seventh and last child, Helen Lucille, on the 22nd day of May.
-The Berrys were a Latter-day Saint (LDS) family living in Mesa, Arizona.
+Helen Berry was born in 1920 to Herbert and Anna May Berry, in a Latter-day Saint (LDS) family living in Mesa, Arizona.
 In her teens, Helen worked in a malt shop and at her parents' hotel.
 She graduated from Phoenix Union High School and attended Brigham Young University, where she majored in Home Economics.

-Family

-At Brigham Young University, she met and married Aubrey Passey Andelin, son of Aubrey Olof and Gladys Passey Andelin.
-Aubrey graduated from the University of Southern California School of Dentistry and practiced dentistry in Central California for many years.
-The Andelins became the parents of eight children: four sons and four daughters.
+At Brigham Young University, she met and married dentist Aubrey Andelin.
+They had eight children.

 Fascinating Womanhood

-Andelin wrote the book Fascinating Womanhood in 1963 to correspond with the marriage enrichment classes she taught in Central California.
+Andelin wrote the book Fascinating Womanhood in 1963 to complement the marriage enrichment classes she taught in Central California.
 She sold approximately 300,000 copies from her garage through a publishing firm she and her husband founded, Pacific Press Santa Barbara.
-She was inspired by a set of pamphlets that had been published in the 1920s for single girls: "Fascinating Womanhood."
-The classes started with an enrollment of eight women.
-Eventually it grew to where it taught and influenced tens of thousands of women of all races and religions worldwide with over 1,500 teachers.

-Fascinating Womanhood spawned a grassroots movement.
-Going against the "second wave" feminist tide of the 1960s and beyond, the classes and book focused on women developing deeply romantic relationships with their husbands and securing stable homes.
+Going against the "second wave" feminist tide of the 1960s, the classes and book focused on women developing romantic relationships with their husbands and securing stable homes.
 The classes continue to this day in countries including the United States, Japan, Mexico, Brazil, South Africa, Saudi Arabia, United Kingdom, and the Philippines.

-The first online Fascinating Womanhood class was held in 2000-2001 by a woman from Kansas, Mrs. Franky.
-Additional online teachers have served over the years.
-Discussion groups exist on the Internet and in live venues.